Hydrodynamic Synchronisation of Chiral Microswimmers

-\paragraph*{Conclusions.-} In summary, using computer simulations we have investigated suspensions of microswimmers with chiral trajectories at the limit of zero thermal noise.
-Our model is generic and it is based on the general solution of self-propulsion at low Re~\cite{pak2014generalized}. { Our predictions should be applicable to a wide variety of artificial and microbial microswimmer systems}; especially for the collective dynamics of spherical ciliates, where rotational surface flows occur naturally~\cite{drescher2009dancing}.

-Our work represents the first finding of hydrodynamic synchronisation as an emergent collective phenomenon in a bulk suspension of microswimmers. { The observation of the intra-species synchronisation in the racemic mixture, provides a surprising example of two synchronised, interpenetrating, fluids.
-Further, it demonstrates that the hydrodynamic fluctuations from the source-dipole $1/r^3$ far-fields do not lead to the destruction of synchronisation nor spatial separation of the oppositely rotating swimmers.}
+\paragraph*{Conclusions.---} Using hydrodynamic simulations we have investigated suspensions of microswimmers with chiral trajectories at the limit of zero thermal noise.
+The results suggest the emergence of hydrodynamic synchronisation as a naturally occuring collective phenomenon for microswimmers.
+The predictions should be relevant to a wide variety of experimental systems; such as helically swimming bacteria~\cite{marumo2021three} and sperm~\cite{corkidi2008tracking}, or chiral Quincke rollers~\cite{zhang2020reconfigurable} and spherical ciliates~\cite{drescher2009dancing}, where rotational motion occurs naturally.
+The observation of the intra-species synchronisation in the racemic mixture, provides a surprising example of two synchronised, interpenetrating, fluids.
+Further, it demonstrates that the synchronisation is maintained in the presence of hydrodynamic fluctuations arising from the source-dipole $1/r^3$ far-fields.
+This suggests, that it could be interesting to (re)analyse 3-dimensional correlations in the rotational degrees of freedom in systems exhibiting polar order, such as areas of uniform order in bacterial systems~\cite{dombrowski2004self, sokolov2007concentration, wolgemuth2008collective, cisneros2010fluid, zhang2010collective, sokolov2012physical, wensink2012meso, dunkel2013fluid, peng2021imaging} or polar flocks in motile colloids~\cite{bricard2013emergence}.